anhongalk/Lab-Reports-CSE-15L/lab-report-5-week-10.md

 ![Image](Screen Shot 2022-06-09 at 7.21.18 PM.png)

 The provided implementation correctly returns [].
-My implementation(right) returns everything in the brackets, which is incorrect.
+My implementation(right) returns everything in the parenthesis, which is incorrect.

 ![Image](Screen Shot 2022-06-09 at 7.48.23 PM.png)